huzeir2k/huzeir2k/README.md

 ---

-I'm Huzeir (pronounced who's-ear) a full-stack developer based in Windsor, Ontario.
+I'm Huzeir (pronounced who's-ear); a full-stack developer based in Windsor, Ontario.
 Graduate of St. Clair College (2024).
 I build across desktop, web, and mobile — and I'm actively looking to get into AI and spatial computing.

 ---